 This approach is frequently used for all sorts of concept designs from creatures to buildings and even animation poses.
-A good silhouette makes for a more intersting and recognizable design.
+A good silhouette makes for a more interesting and recognizable design.

-Usually you would try and build a design that is unique for special group of ships [e.g. a race or fraction] not just a single one.
+Usually, you would try and build a design that is unique for a special group of ships [e.g. a race or fraction] not just a single one.
 There would be different ships in a fleet which should be identifiable through their design.